 - Google Analytics reveals trends about how people reach your website

-- Your ecommerce platform (e.g. Wix, Square, Shopify) should be able to show you retail sales data based on criteria such as SKU or product category
+- Your website builder platform (e.g. Wix, Square, Shopify) should be able to show you retail sales data based on criteria such as SKU or product category

 - Likewise, if you use an integrated point-of-sale provider for retail and physical purchases, the service should include detailed sales analytics.